How to prevent industrial Dust Explosions

-How to comply with Explosion Zoning directives
+How to comply with Explosion Zoning directives?

 Reduced Explosion zoning can be realized with different interventions depending on whether Dust or Vapor and Gas needs to be handled with (see image below).
 Before the interventions mentioned below, we always look to eliminate emission sources.
 This is also in line with the Occupational Hygiene Strategy of involved directives.

 Cleaning on a regular basis, using a Central Vacuum Cleaning (CVC) system